 Arsenal.
 Does he endanger the Team too much to settle his own agenda, or is he a Shell-Shocked Veteran who didn't get proper treatment for his obvious PTSD?

-Captain Cold's appearance in "Satisfaction" served no purpose whatsoever and when confronted by the girls he basically gave up without bothering to put up a fight, with no explanation being given for what that had to do with anything.
+Big-Lipped Alligator Moment: Captain Cold's appearance in "Satisfaction" served no purpose whatsoever and when confronted by the girls he gave up without bothering to put up a fight, with no explanation being given for what that had to do with anything.

-The Season 2 Time Skip has divided fans over the new characters replacing most of the old team, as well by as its very nature.
-It's either a hackneyed plot device which only leaves them wanting more of the old team as they were, or an awesome way to hit the ground running plot-wise and introduce more DC characters who wouldn't be the right age in season 1.
+Broken Base: The Season 2 Time Skip divided fans over the new characters replacing most of the old team, as well by as its very nature.
+It's either a hackneyed plot device that only leaves them wanting more of the old team as they were, or an awesome way to hit the ground running plot-wise and introduce more DC characters who wouldn't be the right age in season 1.
 The fans remained divided for the duration of Season 2 over the Gambit Pileup of the heroes and villains, as the plot grew more and more complicated with more and more new characters being introduced, including a new villainous faction, the Reach.
 Some also felt that gradually revealing what'd happened over the previous 5 years gave the current events more impact and others thinking those past events would've been far more interesting if they'd been shown in chronological order and if not for the fact that half of them we only got told about rather than being shown at all.

 The runaways who were experimented on by the Reach (Eduardo Dorado, Jr., Tye Longshadow, Asami Koizumi, and Virgil Hawkins) achieved this after "Runaways".
 Virgil already had a built-in fanbase, being one of the most hoped-for characters since the show premiered.
 But Eduardo, Tye, and Asami, derived from Superfriends, have already garnered plenty of fans on their own.
 That they're all True Companions already helps.